Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.~Hebrews 13:2 NIV

 It was then that I decided it was time to praise God again.
 Through my tears, I determined to tell Jesus how much I appreciated Him.
 “Jesus, You are good.
 Thank You for sending Ken to me today.”
 I didn’t know at the time if he was a guardian angel or a kind stranger.
 What I was certain of is that God sent him to me during a time of need.

-If you’re wondering how you’ll make it after the death of a loved one, let me assure you that you will.
-Because God met my need, I am certain He will meet yours.
+Friend, if you’re wondering how you’ll make it after the death of a loved one, let me assure you that you will.
+God met my need, and He will meet yours.
 Our sweet Lord Jesus will find a way to assure you He is with you.
-He walks beside you at all times.
+He walks beside us at all times.
 And, if you need a servant, whether it is earthly or angelic, He will supply.

 Lord Jesus, thank You for comforting my soul through divine appointments.

 Royal Appointment is a true story.
 It is a tribute to an earthly servant named Ken.
 The author learned years after her encounter, that “Ken” was a real person, now deceased.
-He died as a result of a home break-in at the hands of someone he had mentored.
-He served people well, in love, including the evening of his tragic demise.
+As a result of a home break-in, at the hands of someone he had mentored, he was killed.
+Ken served people well, in love, including on the evening of his tragic demise.
 Truly, he laid down his life in service to King Jesus.

-Copyright © 2016: Royal Appointment: Author Diane Virginia Cunio; Pen Name Diane Virginia: All Rights Reserved: http://www.vinewords.net/royal-appointment/devotion
+Copyright 2016: Royal Appointment: Author Diane Virginia Cunio; Pen Name Diane Virginia: All Rights Reserved